8 min read

 Stock outages are increasingly common; thus, companies are taking steps to boost nearby safety stocks to mitigate risk.
 With Taulia’s Inventory Management solution owning nearby safety stocks, we enable supply chain elasticity without impacting your balance sheet.

-Our enhanced solution includes full inventory tracking at every step throughout the process.
+Our enhanced solution includes full tracking at every step throughout the inventory management process.
 This enables you to track the movement of goods from the source through each carrier and customs to the destination warehouse.
 Improved dashboards for better visibility greatly assist the order process to meet demand.